mishka23x/personal-portfolio/README.md

 # Personal Portfolio Website

 Welcome to my personal portfolio website!
 This project is a modern, responsive, and accessible website that showcases my work, skills, and contact information.
+The focus wasn't the visual appearance,  but mainly show casing, friendly UX/UI, with accessibility and mobile responsivity in mind, as well as the usage of
+CSS3, HTML5, bootstrap 5, and Vanila JS
 ## Table of Contents

 - [About](#about)